 Oncolytic viruses are viruses that have been engineered in a laboratory to preferentially infect cancer cells.
 They are usually injected directly into tumors on or close to the skin.
 In addition to destroying the injected melanoma cells, oncolytic viruses can attract the immune system to the tumor site, leading it to target and attack melanoma cells elsewhere in the body at uninjected sites.

 This approach uses immune cells taken from a patient’s own body and grown in the laboratory that are then reinfused into the patient to attack melanoma tumors that have grown despite the use of other forms of immunotherapy.
 This approach is still experimental, requires the patient to have good heart and lung function, and is very labor intensive; therefore, only a few centers (including Moffitt) currently offer this approach.
+While still in clinical trial testing, Dr. Amod A. Sarnaik and colleagues found that the tumor-infiltrating lymphocyte (TIL) therapy, lifileucel, produced durable responses in patients with metastatic melanoma.

 Side effects of immunotherapy